GOA-UVa/rimopy/README.md

 ## Roadmap

-- [ ] Add validation tests based on AEMET RimoApp output using precomputed lunar geometries to remove the need for SPICE kernels during testing.
+- [ ] Add validation tests based on output from AEMET RimoApp or CAELIS RIMO using precomputed lunar geometries to remove the need for SPICE kernels during testing.
-- [ ] Add validation tests based on CAELIS RIMO implementation.
 - [ ] Add unit tests for all submodules.
 - [ ] Implement a TSIS-based `ESICalculator`.